 We start from the standard Lambertian assumption, considering the case where there is no blur but only deformation exists in the sequence.
 Given the original ground truth image (without turbulence) $I$, for each time $t$, $I_t$ is deformed from $I$ by a diffeomorphic warping $w_t$, and

 where $\eta$ denotes i.i.d. zero mean Gaussian noise.
 We assume each $w_t$ is drawn from an i.i.d. distribution.
-With a stationary camera, by the Central Limit Theorem, $\frac{1}{T}\sum_{t=1}^T w_i \rightarrow 0$ as $T \rightarrow +\infty$ assuming the deformation is zero-mean.
+With a stationary camera, by the Central Limit Theorem, $\frac{1}{T}\sum_{t=1}^T w_t \rightarrow \mathit{Id}$ as $T \rightarrow +\infty$ assuming the deformation is zero-mean, where $\mathit{Id}$ denotes the identity mapping.
 With Eq.~\eqref{eq:lambertian}, the turbulence mitigation problem can be written as

 in which $I$ has an explicit optimizer

 and $w_t$ can be estimated by the optical flow from $I$ to $I_t$.